vapo643/SimHBSftwerdv/replit.md

 # Simpix Credit Management System

 ## Overview
-Simpix is a full-stack TypeScript application for comprehensive credit management.
-It streamlines the credit proposal workflow from creation and analysis to payment processing and formalization tracking.
-The project aims to provide a robust, secure, and user-friendly platform for financial institutions, focusing on banking-grade security, compliance, and efficient data management to become a leading solution in the credit management market.
+Simpix is a full-stack TypeScript application for comprehensive credit management, streamlining the credit proposal workflow from creation and analysis to payment processing and formalization tracking.
+It aims to provide a robust, secure, and user-friendly platform for financial institutions, focusing on banking-grade security, compliance, and efficient data management to become a leading solution in the credit management market.

 ## User Preferences
 Preferred communication style: Simple, everyday language.